top of page

 Inspiring Stories I Brought to Our Panel Discussion

-In our panel discussion, I shared about a few of the many inspiring people who have brought visibility to the Deaf community.
-The following are a few highlights with links to websites, books, and resources.
+In our panel discussion, I discussed a few of the many inspiring people who have brought visibility to the Deaf community.
+The following are a few highlights, with links to websites, books, and resources.

 It wasn’t until Raymond was an adult and stopped trying to hide his hearing difficulties that his heart spoke clearly with a visual language, Sign Language, and his world changed.
 His passion, his exposed truth, was embraced and shared with the world through his poetry.
 In Raymond Antrobus’s picture book, Raymond shares his childhood story through a book he wished was available when he was growing up deaf and misunderstood in a hearing world.